ramyagreddy/codechallenge/README.md

 3. Develop and verify deliverables from the iteration
 4. Plan the next iteration.

+Attempted to adhere to SOLID design principles for this web API development.
+* Single Responsibility Principle – a module should only have one reason to change: Service implementation will have only 1 reason to change, i.e, it only does conversion of a number to a Roman numeral.
+* Open/Closed Principle - Open for extension, closed for modifications: This application could be extended to include any other algorithms (packaging structure is open for extension)
+* Interface Segregation Principle – Don’t depend on what you don’t need

 ## Testing Methodology

 Junit for unit testing the service implementation for RomanNumeralsService (that includes a method to convert a number to a Roman numeral).